srkuleo/noteset/README.md

 # NoteSet - my own app for tracking fitness results

 **Important: This is the continuation of noteset_archive app with App Router, RSC and Server Actions.
-UI is not optimized for Desktop devices, only check on mobile or Inspect it with a mobile resolution.**

-Making this app with the idea to use it in the gym instead of a notebook.
-Still WIP, plan to ship it soon.
+Initially planned to just be a project to improve App Router knowledge, but started to like the direction it went and decided to ship it fully.
+UI is not optimized for Desktop devices, since the app should be used mainly inside the gym on the mobile/tablet.**

+**_If you are interested in checking functionality or design, please inspect in mobile mode._**

+Since I am also interested in mobile dev, I might even make a proper app using React Native instead of Next.js PWA.
+Going deeper and making the webapp more complex has exposed quite a few shortcomings of PWA.

 ## Future updates and plans:

-- _See the way for pending state inside both create and edit form - (found solution with flushSync), fix the layout problem (overscrolling on stateless pages or statefull with overscroll-contain and less UI state than needed to become scrollable, scroll kept after closing keyboard on workout forms, body scrollable without touch-none)._

-- _implement form pending state, add animation to theme buttton with translate origin top right and scale._

 - _Finish UI and logic for workout pages._